trozware/troznet/content/post/2018/swiftlint.md

 ---
-title: "Consistent Swift Style"
+title: 'Consistent Swift Style'
 date: 2018-03-31T09:35:21+10:00
 lastmod: 2018-03-31T09:35:21+10:00
 draft: false
-description: "Why is important to style your code?
+description: 'Why is important to style your code?
 How do you decide on a style?
-Is there a way to enforce this style?"
+Is there a way to enforce this style?'
-tags: ["swift", "swiftlint", "lint", "style"]
+tags: ['swift', 'swiftlint', 'lint', 'style']
 toc: true
 ---

-* Why is important to style your code?
+- Why is important to style your code?
-* How do you decide on a style?
+- How do you decide on a style?
-* Is there a way to enforce this style automatically?
+- Is there a way to enforce this style automatically?

 <!--more-->